datalakehouse/docs/docs/tools/cli/service/user.rst

 ``avn service user-get``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the details for a single user in a given DLH service.
+Retrieves the details for a single user in a given datalakehouse service.

 .. list-table::
   :header-rows: 1